gedePakusadewa/5_recipe_explorer/README.md

 - User Profile

-  Create user profiles where users can view and manage their saved recipes, personal information, and preferences.
-Display a history of recently viewed recipes.
+  Create user profiles where users can view and manage their saved recipes, personal information, and preferences. ~Display a history of recently viewed recipes~(NOT IMPLEMENTED).

 - ~Responsive Design~ (NOT-IMPLEMENTED)